elemenel/mandala-py/README.md

 New users will have to specify the path to their own local audio tracks.

-The Thonny app includes a pip gui thatcan search and install any content in the pip repository.
+The Thonny app includes a pip gui that can search and install any content in the pip repository.
 Thonny also ensures that the additional modules from pip are installed on the correct path.
-Thonny can install the following modu;es required to run the Master Mandala Maker.
+Thonny can install the following modules required to run the Master Mandala Maker.

  1. open cv-python,
  2. numpy,